 If it’s been a while since you’ve looked into the nitty-gritty, crunch the numbers to see if converting from a fixed interest rate to a floating interest rate, or vice versa, will help lower your monthly payments.
 Do keep in mind your loan’s lock-in period; if you’re nearing the end, there’s usually a three-month notice period — this is the time to shop around.
 If you’re still deep into your lock-in period, you may still be able to re-finance for substantial savings but there’ll be a penalty fee to pay, so make sure it works in your favour.

 Saving money and buying big-ticket items may not be an immediate association but if you’re buying $6.50 gluten-free muffins every other day, maybe fork out $599 for a Kitchen Aid Stand Mixer and make your own.
 Not only are you actually saving money (ingredients notwithstanding) but you might even get a side gig out of it.
-Hey, you never know!
+Add on supply chain issues and inflation, buying something you know you’ll need in the future now versus six months down the line might actually save you a decent amount of money.

 Take stock of your current home scenario and strategise how you can enjoy your favourite outdoor luxuries at home.
 Choose items that add value to your present lifestyle: a coffee machine for weekend cappuccinos, a wine fridge so you can host wine tastings, a proper Hi-Fi system so you can bring that in-cinema experience to your couch.
 While you research, look into their resale value (do a quick search on Carousell or FB Marketplace) so if the purchase doesn’t work out, you’re not stuck with an expensive white elephant.